Cowbacca/dashery-autocomplete/README.md

 Provides tokens for Dashery's autocomplete.

+## Usage
+Call the */tokens/autocomplete* endpoint to be given a JSON list of tokens with two attributes: category, and value.

 ## Deployment

 Standard Spring Boot deployment.
 Requires the following properties to be present in the environment, whether via yml/properties file or environment variable: